UniversalDependencies/docs/_pal/dep/flat.md

 Flat structures are rare in Middle Persian because personal names usually take the family name as a dependent.
 Titles like *kay* can be in a dependent relation but they also occur juxtaposed and can even become part of the name, e.g. *kay us* → *kayus* → *kay kayus*.

-- "Kay Wištāsp" (something even written as one word)
+- "Kay Wištāsp" (sometimes even written as one word)
 ~~~ sdparse
 kay wištāsp \n Kay Wištāsp
 flat(wištāsp, kay)